rfjakob/gocryptfs/Documentation/MANPAGE.md

 new password.

 #### -plaintextnames
-Do not encrypt file names and symlink targets
+Do not encrypt file names and symlink targets.

 #### -q, -quiet
-Quiet - silence informational messages
+Quiet - silence informational messages.

 #### -raw64
 Use unpadded base64 encoding for file names.
 This gets rid of the